NPTP/UnityInputSystemWrapper/README.md

 A wrapper for Unity's "new" input system to make usage simpler and more convenient with a foolproof and more readable API.

-The minimum required `com.unity.inputsystem` version is due to bugs in some core functionality of earlier versions of that package.
+Requires `com.unity.inputsystem` and `com.unity.addressables`.
+The minimum required `com.unity.inputsystem`
+version is due to bugs in some core functionality of earlier versions of that package.

 #### Installation